nunez-vc/CCNP/MPLS-Cloud/MPLS-Lab.md

  interface Ethernet1/1
   crypto map GRE-MAP
   exit
-!Now, GRE traffic between 10.1.1.1 and 10.1.1.5 will be encrypted by IPsec.
+!
+Now, GRE traffic between 10.1.1.1 and 10.1.1.5 will be encrypted by IPsec.
-!Do static routing or dynamic routing protocols like OSPF, but for this one we will use static routing for simplicity ip route 172.16.20.0 255.255.255.0 192.168.100.2
+!
+Do static routing or dynamic routing protocols like OSPF, but for this one we will use static routing for simplicity ip route 172.16.20.0 255.255.255.0 192.168.100.2 end
 ```

 ### BPI-Makati